microsoft/teams-ai/getting-started/README.md

 If you have a bot built using the BotFramework SDK and want to migrate to the Teams AI library, see [Migration](./MIGRATION/README.md).

+To dive deeper into the library, see [Concepts](./CONCEPTS/README.md)

 ### Useful links

 - [Microsoft Learn Docs](https://learn.microsoft.com/en-us/microsoftteams/platform/bots/how-to/teams%20conversational%20ai/teams-conversation-ai-overview)